mbuesch/disktest/README.rst

 `crates.io site <https://crates.io/crates/disktest>`_

-Disktest is a tool to check Solid State Disks, Hard Disks, USB sticks, SD cards or other storage media for errors.
+Disktest is a tool to check Solid State Disks, Non-Volatile Memory Storage, Hard Disks, USB sticks, SD cards or other storage media for errors.

 It does so by writing a pseudo random sequence to the device and then reading it back and verifying it to the same pseudo random sequence.